jacobeng3l/datify/README.md

 # datify
-A music streaming service built from the ground up during EECS 341, Introduction to Database Systems
+A music streaming service built from the ground up during EECS 341, Introduction to Database Systems The core functionality of this will be a user based system, which will include the ability to save and organize songs, specific to the user.
+Backend work such as song predictions based off of other users and searches already cached can also be implemented.
+Front-End will include a login system and a UI.
+Database will organize all users, songs, and playlists.
+This project provides many opportunities to develop further functionality, time permitting of course.
+Users will land on a homepage, and after logging in, they will see a list of all saved songs.
+They will be able to create playlists of songs stored in their library, they will also be able to update and delete playlists they have already created.
+The database design will have to include saving audio files which may involve saving locations of audio files in a structured form.
+Songs will be related to artists, albums, and total plays.
+Web design will be a bit involved due to many pages and actions necessary for the user, as well as streaming audio.
+Backend design will have to handle the login service as well as a variety of calls necessary to manage everything.
+Finally the analytics will be an involved process, optimizing searches across songs, artists and albums.
+Recommendations will be complex due to prioritizing friends picks and song relations.
+This project is ultimately rooted in database design and relations.
+Intelligent structure, querying, and maintenance will be key to a well performing application.

 .gitignore file functions to ignore the venv folder so it is not uploaded